Legal Advocate for Survivors of Domestic Violence

 To Get Started

-The first step is to attend a volunteer orientation at Walnut Avenue Family & Women’s Center, which happens about twice a month/every two weeks.
+The first step is to attend a volunteer orientation at Walnut Avenue Family & Women’s Center, which happen about twice a month/every two weeks.
 To hear upcoming dates and times and to register for the one which works best for you, please call our office at (831) 426-3062.
-If you have any questions or concerns about this process, you may visit our site here or contact our community engagement coordinator, Marjorie Coffey (they/them), at firstname.lastname@example.org.
+If you have any questions or concerns about this process, please contact our community engagement coordinator, Marjorie Coffey, at email@example.com.

 It is the policy of Walnut Avenue Family & Women’s Center to provide equal employment, volunteer opportunities and services to participants (EEO) to all persons regardless of ancestry, age, color, national origin, disability (physical and mental, includes HIV and AIDS), genetic information, race, religion (includes religious dress and grooming), gender, sex (includes pregnancy, childbirth, breastfeeding and/or related medical conditions), sexual orientation, gender, gender identity, gender expression, marital status, military or veteran, request for FMLA or any other characteristic protected by federal, state or local law.